 These are a thin pencil so clearly the cedar wood content has been managed to enable the price to work.The set I tested has no indication of colour names or lightfastness.
 The individual pencils are simply coloured at the ends to show the colour of choice.
 Single pencils are not available to replace at present, and in this respect they are marketed in a similar way to others of this price - only in sets.Whilst they are described in the promotional paperwork on line and in the SAA catalogue as for ‘Professional use’, I would take this with a pinch of salt.
 There is no colour listing with the pencils and they have no indication on the pencil of the colour.
 There is therefore nothing to tell what the pigments might be and that is fairly important for watercolour artists.
 Without an indication on the pencil or a chart, if and when replacements might be required, there is no way to know which pencil you have used up and need to replace.
 This is a very basic need, and it would not have been impossible for the retailer to supply a chart if the manufacturer has failed to do so.The free brush is worth every penny it cost.The colour range of the 48 set looks useful.
 I did note that the very small label that came on the outer wrap indicated that the pencils were made in China, which came a a slight surprise as I was expecting the manufacture to be in line with the company’s excellent watercolours which are still made in Russia.
 So how do they perform?

-I tested the new White Nights against Staedtler Karat and the most recent arrival here, the Faber Castell Albrecht Durer Magnus Aquarelles.As a dry pencil, White Nights perform well. they lay down a smooth layer of dry colour on watercolour paper and this can be blended in a limited way as dry colour.The pigment level is not strong for a soft feeling pencil.When water is added, it is notable that the Karat and Magnus aquarelles dissolve more quickly and the White Nights require more work to get a blended effect.The White Nights pigment level is lower than the other two, and while the Staedtler Karat appear to be a harder pencil in putting down colour, they are just as effective in the way they work and require no more effort.If we knew what the lightfast ratings of the White Nights pencils were, it might be possible to re-consider their value.
+I tested the new White Nights against Staedtler Karat and a more recent arrival here, the Faber Castell Albrecht Durer Magnus Aquarelles.As a dry pencil, White Nights perform well. they lay down a smooth layer of dry colour on watercolour paper and this can be blended in a limited way as dry colour.The pigment level is not strong for a soft feeling pencil.When water is added, it is notable that the Karat and Magnus aquarelles dissolve more quickly and the White Nights require more work to get a blended effect.The White Nights pigment level is lower than the other two, and while the Staedtler Karat appear to be a harder pencil in putting down colour, they are just as effective in the way they work and require no more effort.Whilst the Steadtler appear to be a hard pencil they have a good lay down of colour and the core takes a fine point.The White Nights brand are inferior in the handling and the way the colour dissolves.
+Pigment levels are much lower, they appear a much cheaper pencil.
+The Albrecht Durer Magnus give a much higher level of colour from a much thicker core.
+They handle well and are lightfast.
+The only downside on the Magnus pencils is the limited colour range from the small set available.
+Watercolour pencils do not need to have a vast range of colours though as the benefit is in the blending.If we knew what the lightfast ratings of the White Nights pencils were, it might be possible to re-consider their value.
 They are certainly not a ‘Professional use’ watercolour pencil and until we have more information supplied to buyers, I would say they are only useful for craft use and ‘colouring in’.